TuanDao-0110/container/README.md

 - try to create as secure of an image as possible

 - try to create as small of a image as possible

+### `5.Different between ci and install:`
+- Furthermore, we only want to install production dependencies, but we don't want to update package-lock.json file.
+In this case, we can use `npm ci`command instead of `npm install`.